 Just because you’re the hostess, that doesn’t mean you have to do everything.
 Once you plan your menu, ask guests to bring side dishes that can be reheated before dinner.
 Desserts and appetizers are a great option if you really like to have control over the menu.
 I’m not super confident about making gravy so I always put my dad in charge of that task.

 If you have a large group, be specific about what they should bring so you don’t end up with repeat dishes.
 It’s not hard (or unreasonable) to send an email asking guests to tell everyone what they plan to bring.

 Give your kids cleaning duties.
 Even younger ones can help unload the dishwasher or run a vacuum before guests arrive.
 I’m not super confident about making gravy so I put my dad in charge of that task.

 Many side dishes can be prepared ahead of time and reheated prior to dinner without affecting the quality.
 Potatoes, stuffing, rolls and desserts can all be made a couple days ahead.

 Be sure to account for reheating time to ensure you have room in your oven.
 Vegetable sides should usually be made the day of, but you can still wash and cut your veggies earlier in the day.

 4 | Make a timetable for day-of cooking

 Write out your full menu, noting the oven temperature and cooking time needed for every dish.
 Figure out which items will fit in the oven and can be cooked at the same temperature.

-Then, counting backwards from the time you plan to sit down to dinner, determine when each item needs to go in the oven.
+Count backwards from the time you plan to sit down to dinner to determine when each item needs to go in the oven.
 With this masterplan in hand, you won’t need to worry about dishes not being ready in time or sitting out until they’re cold.

 5 | Set your table the day before